 Managing Your Shareholders

-If your company has more than one shareholder, a Shareholders Agreement should be in place.
-This legally binding document sets out dispute resolution and decision-making processes, and addresses what will happen if a shareholder leaves the company.
-You can read more about what’s included in a Shareholders Agreement here
+If your company has multiple shareholders, having a Shareholders Agreement in place is essential.
+This legally binding document outlines the dispute resolution and decision-making processes and specifies what happens if a shareholder exits the company.
+For more detailed information, read our Shareholders Agreement guide.

 Managing Your Supplier Relationships